kalliste/projectnotes/programmingenvironment/index.md

 ### Tabs are invalid

 Every character in the syntax must be visually distinct.
 Tabs are not source code.
 Elm got this right.
 Instead of allowing tabs, make sure the tools are set up to present the code with different amounts of spaces.
+We can live without 1 character is 1 byte, but should be able to

 ### Comparison and assignment